 While the continue statement can be a powerful tool for controlling loop execution, it should be used carefully to maintain code readability and prevent unexpected behavior.
 Here are some best practices:

-• Clear Conditions: Use continue when you have a clear and logical condition for skipping iterations.
-This helps in understanding the flow of the loop and makes the code more readable.
+continuewhen you have a clear and logical condition for skipping iterations.
+This helps in understanding the flow of the loop and makes the code more readable. - Avoid Overuse: Overusing

-• Avoid Overuse: Overusing continue can make the code harder to follow.
-Ensure that its use is justified and adds value to the loop’s logic.
+continuecan make the code harder to follow.
+Ensure that its use is justified and adds value to the loop’s logic. - Watch the Increment in while Loops: Always place the counter increment before any

-By understanding and applying the continue statement correctly, you can manage the execution of your loops more effectively, ensuring your code runs smoothly and logically.
-Mastering the use of continue, alongside other control statements like break, enhances your ability to write clean and efficient JavaScript code.
+By understanding and applying the continue statement correctly, you can manage the execution of your loops more effectively.
+Mastering its use alongside other control statements like break enhances your ability to write clean and efficient JavaScript code.